TacoSteemers/usbud/README.md

 ## To be implemented:
-- Configuration options for storage device size limits Low priotity:
+- Configuration options for storage device size limits

+Low priotity:
-- Remove dependence on rsync
+- Remove dependency on rsync
 - Configuration options for target directory size limits
 - Add the following optional behavior when hitting target directory size limits (if  a target directory size limit is configured): remove the oldest backups until enough space is created.
 The idea behind this is that the oldest backups should already have been backed up by the system's actual backup system, outside of usbud's control.
 - Determining the difference between a 'thumb drive' and external storage hard disks